rockettdev/aer-backend-js-test/README.md

 # Coding Challenge: RESTful API

+# INSTALLATION GUIDE

+Run 'npm install' after cloning the repo

+Start the local server with 'npm run dev'

+App will be available at 'http://localhost:4000/'

 ## Objective

 Develop a RESTful API with two endpoints to manage and retrieve company data.